shobbsd/mitchs-rare-treasures/README.md

 _responds with all treasures, including the shop name and details_

 - each treasure should have the following keys:

   - treasure_id
   - treasure_name
   - colour
   - age
   - cost_at_auction
   - **shop_name**

 - default sort criteria: cost_at_auction

   - `/api/treasures`, first result should be the cheapest (default)
   - `/api/treasures?sort_by=age`, for example, first result should be the youngest
-- default limit: 25 per page:
-  - `/api/treasures` should send out 25 treasures (default)
-  - `/api/treasures?limit=10`, for example, should send out only 10 treasures

 - default sort order: ascending
   - `/api/treasures`, first result should be the cheapest (default)
   - `/api/treasures?order=desc`, for example, first result should be the most expensive
-- you should also be able to add the following queries:
-  - colour e.g. `/api/treasures?colour=gold` responds with gold treasures only
-  - max_age e.g. `/api/treasures?max_age=20` responds with treasures under 20 years old only
-  - mix_age e.g. `/api/treasures?min_age=20` responds with treasures over 20 years old only
-  - max_price e.g. `/api/treasures?max_price=50` responds with treasures under £50 only
-  - min_price e.g. `/api/treasures?min_price=50` responds with treasures over £50 only

 ## **POST** `/api/treasures`